finale-lua/lua-scripts/docs/rgp-lua.md

 print (math.random(1, 10))
 ```

+### Trusted Code

+To gain full access to the language features of Lua and _RGP Lua_, you must be running as trusted code.
+(Enforcement of trusted code will be mandatory starting in a release following v0.67.
+As of now you can switch enforcement off in the configuration dialog.)
+The vast majority of scripts do not need to run as trusted code, and it is recommended not to do so if you do not need to.
+A script is trusted if

+- it is sourced from a known website such as the [Finale Lua](https://www.finalelua.com/) website and it has not been modified.
+The Finale Lua organization on GitHub maintains a whitelist of known, trusted websites.
+- it is marked "Trusted" in the configurator.
+The "Trusted" option exists for script developers to mark their own code as trusted.
+If you are not the developer of the script, do not enable this option.
+And even if you are, do not enable it unless you have to.

+The limitations placed on untrusted scripts are fairly mild.
+They cannot

+- modify Finale's menus
+- execute external code
+- load binary C libraries
+- send https `post` requests
+- modify the metatables of bound Finale classes

+There have not been any reported abuses of these or any other features with either of the Lua plugins for Finale.
+Furthermore, the Finale environment is a low risk environment.
+But these restrictions seem like due diligence measures that do not in any way interfere with the main goal of improving Finale productivity.

 ### The 'bit32' namespace

 The `bit32` library in Lua 5.2 was removed in Lua 5.4.
 These functions were replaced with bitwise operators such as `&`, `|`, `>>`, `<<`, etc, directly in Lua.
 To maintain script interoperability with _JW Lua_ (which includes the `bit32` library as part of Lua 5.2), _RGP Lua_ embeds a [compatible version](https://github.com/finale-lua/lua-source/blob/master/built-in-functions/bit32_for_Lua54.lua) of `bit32` implemented using the Lua 5.4 operators.